 NOTE: The cube may have to be extruded in two directions in order to contain the entire hemisphere.
 This is because the zero point, where the plane of extrusion is located, may fall inside the brain model.
 Extruding in both directions ensures that the mold will encompass the whole volume of interest.

-To create the negative space, subtract the model of the brain from the newly extruded cube using the “combine” feature and selecting the subtract option.
+Under the features section of the ‘insert’ menu, select Convert to Mesh body.
+Select the extruded cube in the Solid bodies folder and convert it.
+To create the negative space, subtract the model of the brain from the newly extruded cube using the Combine feature and selecting the subtract option.

 Repeat steps 4.2.1 and 4.2.2 for the other hemisphere of the brain (left or right) and save the resulting files as a .stl for 3D printing and a .prt for further manipulation.